As with any application, reading through the documentation is the best way to get started.

 If the JVM crashes or prints out low level messages such as thread dumps, there is normally no way to log it.

-The Wrapper logs all console output from the JVM process regardless of its source meaning
+The Wrapper logs all console output from the JVM process, regardless of its source.
+This means

-that a record of any crash will survive even after the Wrapper has restarted the JVM.
+that the records of any crashes will survive even after the Wrapper has restarted the JVM.